Kroncong: Instrumentation

-Traditional instrumentation includes the flute, violin, cello, contrabass, cuk (ukulele with 3 nylon strings), cak (Ukulele with 4 or 5 metal strings), guitar, and vocalist.
-Modern kroncong can add other instruments such as saxophone, drum kit and keyboard.
+Traditional instrumentation includes the flute, violin, cello, contrabass, cuk (ukulele with 3 nylon strings), cak (ukulele with 4 or 5 metal strings), guitar, and vocalist.
+Modern kroncong can add other instruments such as saxophone, drum kit, electric guitar, and keyboard.

-The Evolution of Kroncong Music
+Evolution of music

-Early Long Evolution 1552–1880
+Early period (1552–1880)

 From the time when Portuguese sailors landed in Malacca in 1552 and Portuguese slaves were freed in Kampung Tugu (now part of Koja in North Jakarta) in 1661, the genre of music that was to become known as Keroncong has started to take shape.
 Modern keroncong came into being after 1880, when its main instrument, the ukulele, was invented in Hawaii.
 The so-called "long evolution" of 1552–1879 was a preliminary stage of development that led to the modern form.
 Since the 1880s, keroncong is at a stage known as "short evolution".

-The Last Short Evolution 1880–now
+Later evolution (1880–present)

-Short evolution is divided into four periods:
+The later period is divided into four periods: